fcfidel/simple-workout-log/README.md

 # Simple workout log

-This is juts a plain simple workout log, I made using
+This is just a plain simple workout log, I made using

 [ Ruby on Rails ](https://github.com/rails/rails)